vuejs/vue-cli/README.md

 - A template repo **must** have a `template` directory that holds the template files.

-- A template repo **may** have a `meta.json` file that provides metadata for the template.
-The `meta.json` can contain the following fields:
+- A template repo **may** have a metadata file for the template which can be both a `meta.js` or a `meta.json` file.
+It can contain the following fields:

   - `prompts`: used to collect user options data;